Identifying $D_{sJ}^*(2860)$ as a four resonance states through strong decay analysis: Introduction

 \section{Introduction}

-The latest Review of Particle Physics (RPP) by Particle Data Group (PDG) listed the strange charmed mesons (observed by the various experimental groups) $D_{s0}^*(2317)^{\pm}$, $D_{s1}(2460)^{\pm}$, $D_{s1}(2536)^{\pm}$, $D_{s2}^*(2573)^{\pm}$, $D_{s1}^*(2700)^{\pm}$, $D_{s1}^*(2860)^{\pm}$, $D_{s3}^*(2860)^{\pm}$, and $D_{sJ}(3040)^{\pm}$ with their properties like masses, decay widths, branching ratios, lifetimes, spin, parity etc. \cite{Tanabashi2018-19}.
-Since 2003, the Belle, CLEO, $BABAR$, LHC, and BESIII producing a data on the status of charmed strange mesons.
+The latest Review of Particle Physics (RPP) by Particle Data Group (PDG) listed the strange charmed mesons (observed by the various experimental groups) $D_{s0}^*(2317)^{\pm}$, $D_{s1}(2460)^{\pm}$, $D_{s1}(2536)^{\pm}$, $D_{s2}^*(2573)^{\pm}$, $D_{s1}^*(2700)^{\pm}$, $D_{s1}^*(2860)^{\pm}$, $D_{s3}^*(2860)^{\pm}$, and $D_{sJ}(3040)^{\pm}$ with their properties like masses, decay widths, branching ratios, lifetimes, spin, parity etc. \cite{Tanabashi2018-19,Zyla2020}.
+Since 2003, the Belle, CLEO, $BABAR$, LHC, and BESIII have been producing data on the status of charmed strange mesons.
 In the upcoming years, we believe that more candidates for excited charmed strange mesons will be reported, with the running experimental facilities LHCb, $BABAR$ and BESIII, and the future experiments Belle II and $\overline{\mbox{\sffamily P}}${\sffamily ANDA}.
-The comprehensive review articles have given the details of experimental informations for charmed mesons \cite{Kato2019,Chen2017,Asner2011}.
+The comprehensive review articles have given experimental information for charmed mesons \cite{Kato2019,Chen2017,Asner2011}.